Keyfactor/godaddy-cagateway/README.md

 ##### Step 9 - Add Custom Enrollment Fields
-For each template set up in Step 8, the following custom enrollment fields **must** be added:
+For each template set up in Step 8, certain custom enrollment fields **must** be added:
+**GoDaddyDVSSL and GoDaddyDVWildcardSSL:**
 - CertificatePeriodInYears (required) - Number of years the certificate will be validated
 - LastName (required) - Last name of certificate requestor
 - FirstName (required) - First name of certificate requestor
 - Email (required) - Email address of requestor
 - Phone (required) - Phone number of requestor

+**GoDaddyUCCDVSSL:**
+- All enrollment fields for GoDaddyDVSSL **and**
 - SlotSize (optional) - Represents the maximum number of SANs that a certificate may have.
 Default is "FIVE" if this is not supplied.
-Only valid for GoDadyUCCDVSSL certificates.
+Only valid for GoDaddy UCC* product type certificates.
 This should be a multiple choice selection with the following values:
   - FIVE
   - TEN
   - FIFTEEN